richfallatjr/gravitas/README.md

 # SoL Gravitas

-**Dynamic Gravitational Simulation with Gravitational Averaging (GA) and Balanced Gravitational Averaging (BGA)**
+**Dynamic Gravitational Simulation with Gravitational Averaging (GA) and Biomimetic Gravitational Averaging (BGA)**

 ---

 ## Overview

 SoL Gravitas is a cutting-edge simulation tool that visualizes complex gravitational systems using advanced computational models.
-By leveraging principles like **Gravitational Averaging (GA)** and **Balanced Gravitational Averaging (BGA)**, the simulation produces dynamic, realistic behaviors that mimic cosmic phenomena such as planetary formation, swarm behavior, and distributed systems.
+By leveraging principles like **Gravitational Averaging (GA)** and **Biomimetic Gravitational Averaging (BGA)**, the simulation produces dynamic, realistic behaviors that mimic cosmic phenomena such as planetary formation, swarm behavior, and distributed systems.

 The visualization offers a glimpse into how gravitational mechanics, when properly averaged and balanced, can drive emergent behaviors that scale from micro-interactions to large-scale cosmic equilibrium.